lucksolutions/infrastructure/README.md

 ## Automated Testing
 - ??

-# Design Decisions to be made
+# Design Decisions

 * Terraform to create infrastructure within our chosen cloud provider.
 Packer to create custom server images to be used by Terraform.
-* Custom AMIs vs. Using vendor AMIs and configuring the with Ansible.
+* Use immutable infrastructure.
+Use packer/docker to build images/containers for deployment.
 * Use vendor hosted systems vs. hosting our own in the cloud.

 # Implementation Roadmap